Eldonioid: Classification

-Eldonioids have a frequently fluctuating species composition and their relationship to other animals has been controversial.
+Eldonioids (or eldonids) have a frequently fluctuating species composition and their relationship to other animals has been controversial.
 Some authors argued that they represented early holothurians (sea cucumbers), while others stressed their similarity to lophophorates (a subset of lophotrochozoans with ciliated tentacles known as lophophores).
 In 2010, eldonioids were allied with two other unusual Cambrian genera: Herpetogaster and Phlogites.
 Together, they comprise the cambroernids, an informal clade.
 Cambroernids are probably deuterostomes, specifically stem- or crown-group ambulacrarians related to echinoderms and hemichordates.

-Eldoniidae was a family first established in reference to Eldonia, a disc-shaped fossil named in 1911.
+Eldoniidae is a family first established in reference to Eldonia, a disc-shaped fossil named in 1911.
 Eldonia was one of many mysterious soft-bodied animals discovered in the Cambrian-age Burgess Shale of Canada.
-It is also a major component of the Late Ordovician Tafilalt biota of Morocco.
 Eldonia was initially mistaken for a scyphozoan (jellyfish), and was not the only member of the group originally misidentified as a cnidarian.
 Others include Velumbrella (mistaken for a jellyfish), Discophyllum (mistaken for a coral), and Paropsonema (mistaken for a jellyfish-like porpitoid hydrozoan).

-Eldonioids, a broader definition than Eldoniids, also include Rotadiscus, Stellostomites, Pararotadiscus, and Seputus.
-Apart from Eldonia, the most abundant and well-preserved eldonioid species are from the Cambrian of China: Stellostomites eumorphus and Rotadiscus grandis are from the Chengjiang biota of Yunnan, and Pararotadiscus guizhouensis is from the Kaili Formation of Guizhou.
+Eldonioids, a broader definition than eldoniids, also include rotadiscids and paropsonimeids Apart from Eldonia, the most abundant and well-preserved eldonioid species are from the Cambrian of China: Stellostomites eumorphus and Rotadiscus grandis are from the Chengjiang biota of Yunnan, and Pararotadiscus guizhouensis is from the Kaili Formation of Guizhou.
+Beyond the Cambrian, Discophyllum peltatum (formerly known as "Eldonia berbera") is an abundant fossil in the Late Ordovician Tafilalt biota of Morocco.

-Dzik (1989) named the class Eldonioidea to encompass "velumbrellids" (i.e. eldoniids) and the goblet-shaped Cambrian animal Dinomischus.
-Eldonioidea was divided further into the orders Dinomischida (containing solely Dinomischus) and Velumbrellida.
-The latter order was divided into Eldoniidae and Rotadiscidae.
-Most subsequent authors doubt a close relationship between Dinomischus and eldoniids.
+Dzik (1991) named the class Eldonioidea to encompass "velumbrellids" (i.e. eldoniids and rotadiscids) as the order Vellumbrellida and the goblet-shaped Cambrian animal Dinomischus as the order Dinomischida.
+The Vellumbrellida were divided into the families Eldoniidae and Rotadiscidae.
+Most subsequent authors doubt a close relationship between Dinomischus and velumrellids, leaving Eldonioidea equivalent to Vellumbrellida.
 A 2018 assessment of Eldonioidea recognized the families Eldoniidae and Rotadiscidae alongside the informal group "paropsonemids."

+A 2026 overview of Moroccan eldonioid fossils proposed an order Eldonida directly under the cambroernids to replace Eldonioidea and Velumbrellida.
+This replacement was proposed to address inconsistent use of phylogenetic and functional aspects of the organisms in the classification, as well as problems arising from Eldonioidea, Velumbrellida, and Dinomischida being defined in terms of a transition from lophophorates to deuterostomes that has since been rejected.

 Taxonomy

-The following classification is based on Schroeder et al. (2018):
+As of 2026, two taxonomies have been in recent use.
+As there has not yet been time for subsequent publications to ratify the 2026 proposal, it is unclear which will be utilized going forward.

+One classification is illustrated with a table in Schroeder, Paterson and Brock (2018), and is primarily based on Dzik (1991).
+It does not address Pseudodiscophyllum or the not-formally-published Praeclarus but is otherwise comprehensive at the genus level: